 We are so proud to have partnered with local leaders to develop the Victory School of Hope, using our architecture skills to masterplan the school and design the new classrooms.

-Currently, the school has 190 students (80-100 families), and as of 2022, is now able to offer education to the community through to Year 10.
+The school has approximately 190 students (80-100 families), and as of 2022, is now able to offer education to the community through to Year 10.
 Each new classroom/grade offered will provide the opportunity for growth by approximately 30 more students, which extends to their families and community.
 By the completion of the project, it would help approximately 400 students directly and 150-200 families and their whole community as a flow-on effect.
 Educating one child can lift the whole future of their family line out of poverty, so the real benefit of this help will likely spread further than can be quantified.

-With the first three classrooms now complete and open to students, several S. Group team members travelled to Vanuatu in 2018 to attend the opening ceremony, and to see firsthand the impact that this project is already having on the community.
+With the first three classrooms completed and open to students, several S. Group team members travelled to Vanuatu in 2018 to attend the opening ceremony, and to see firsthand the impact that this project is already having on the community.
 And by the end of 2022, the school hopes to have completed construction on a new "triple classroom" which will further accelerate growth potential!

 With construction and therefore fundraising ongoing, we invite you to consider contributing to this life-changing project.
 Head through to HADA to hear more about how to partner with us on project Blacksands!